arifshahriyarnader/appointment-booking/README.md

 Booking Appointment System Project between the university teacher and the student.
 There are three functionalities in this project: Admin, Teacher, and Student.

+## AI-Based Appointment Agenda (Groq AI Integrated)
+- When booking an appointment, students can now use the "Generate With AI" button to automatically create a short agenda.
+- This feature uses Groq AI (LLaMA 3) to generate a clear and concise agenda based on the student's input prompt.
+- Example prompt: “I didn’t understand yesterday’s class”
+- **Example**: will generate a formatted agenda suggestion using Groq AI.

 ## Admin Functionalities:
 - Admin approves or rejects user registration request, without admin approval, the user can't be logged in.